 Food safety was one of my main reasons for growing more of my own organic foods, but there are so many other reasons too.
 Here are my top 10 reasons to grow your own organic food:

-10 Reasons to Grow Your Own Organic Food:
+10 Reasons to Grow a Vegetable Garden

 Many of the varieties of fruits and vegetables sold in grocery stores are adapted for commercial farming.
 Through selecting and breeding specific traits, these strains are developed to produce more per plant, be ready for harvesting all at once, have a longer shelf life, be uniform size and shape, ship without bruising, and often times finish ripening on trucks during shipping.
 Even when you purchase organic vegetables, this breeding can compromise flavor.
 The taste and texture of a grocery store tomato cannot compare to one that is freshly picked from a plant growing in your own garden.

-2. More Variety: Growing from quality transplants from your local nursery or starting your own seedlings under lights allows you to select from so many different varieties that offer greater flavor and texture than what is available in the grocery stores.
+Growing from quality transplants from your local nursery or starting your own seedlings under lights allows you to select from so many different varieties that offer greater flavor and texture than what is available in the grocery stores.
 You can choose from hundreds of varieties based on flavor, shape, and color.
 When you grow your own, you can select varieties that are adapted to your growing area or mature in a short period.

-3. No Chemicals: You control the growing environment of your garden.
+You control the growing environment of your garden.
 There is no need for chemicals and pesticides in your backyard garden.
 If you have problems with disease or pests, there is usually an organic remedy to solve it.
 In worst-case scenarios, you simply chalk that particular crop up to a loss, pull the plants, and plant something else in its place.
 (See what to do when late blight strikes)

 E. coli, Salmonella, and Listeria are the most common food borne outbreaks that affect fruits and vegetables in multiple states.
 At the time of writing this article, the CDC was investigating Listeria contaminated packaged salads and cucumbers tainted with Salmonella.
-(Source: CDC) There is no need to worry when you grow your own salad vegetables.
+There is no need to worry when you grow your own salad vegetables.

-5. Healthier Eating: Tending to your garden and growing your own food will teach you to eat in season when flavors and nutrients are at peak.
+Tending to your garden and growing your own food will teach you to eat in season when flavors and nutrients are at peak.
 When you have a lot of harvests to use up, you tend to eat more vegetables and think of creative ways to prepare them so nothing goes to waste.
 Since they are harvested fresh, the natural flavors of the vegetables shine and do not need additional oils, salt, or other additives to make them taste good.

 Fruits and vegetables that ripen naturally in the garden and are consumed within days of harvest have more nutrients than store-bought vegetables.
 Most of the vegetables that line the grocery store produce section are picked early, shipped to warehouses, distributed to the stores, and stay in storage or on the shelf for a while until you purchase them.
 Over time, the nutritional value of fruits and vegetables declines.
 Not only do freshly picked fruits and vegetables taste better, but they also have a higher nutritional value.

-6. Outdoor Exercise: During the growing season, gardening gets you out in the fresh air and sunshine regularly.
+During the growing season, gardening gets you out in the fresh air and sunshine regularly.
 There are a lot of different movements in gardening that require strength or stretching.
 Digging, planting, weeding, and other repetitive tasks are excellent forms of low-impact exercise.

 Did you know that 45 minutes of gardening burns the same amount of calories as running 1.5 miles in 15 minutes?
-(Source: NHLBI) Regular physical activity can help you feel better and improve your well-being because it relieves stress, boosts energy and releases tension.
+Regular physical activity can help you feel better and improve your well-being because it relieves stress, boosts energy and releases tension.

 None of the fruits and vegetables harvested on our property go to waste.
 We make every effort to eat or preserve all the food harvested from the garden.
 Whatever scraps or trimmings we don’t consume is either fed to our hens or added to the compost bin to be returned to the garden again as nutrients.
 We also give away excess harvests if we are unable to use it.
 When you grow your own vegetables, you understand the value more clearly.

-8. Saves Money at the Grocery Store: Many will challenge that gardening actually saves money.
+Many will challenge that gardening actually saves money.
 When the garden bug hits, it is easy to find yourself purchasing cute pots, plant stakes, and gardening gadgets on the market.
 If you stick to the basics, gardening really doesn’t cost much in supplies in comparison to the amount of food it produces.